Yash-Raj-srivastav/devops-quiz-in-readme/README.md

-# DevOps Quiz Gameeee
+# DevOps Quiz Game
-Devops quiz in a cool way via readme file and github actions
+Devops quiz in a cool way via readme file and github actionsssss

 Test your DevOps knowledge with this interactive quiz game!